stefanak-michal/php-bolt-driver/README.md

 }
 ```

-:information_source: Default settings for bolt protocol version is 4.3, 4.4 and 5.0 to 5.8.
+:information_source: Default settings for bolt protocol version is 4.3, 4.4, 5.0 to 5.8 and 6.
 If you are within this list you can ommit calling `$bolt->setProtocolVersions();`.

 ### Autoload